Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Introduction

 \section{Introduction}

-{ \numberline{$\bullet$}Introduction} In this paper, we give a geometric interpretation of all the $m$-th elliptic integrable systems associated to a $k'$-symmetric space $N=G/G_0$ (in the sense of C.L.
-Terng \cite{tern}). \\ This system can be written as a zero curvature equation
+{ \numberline{$\bullet$}Introduction} {elliptic integrable system|see{$m$-th elliptic integrable system}} In this paper, we give a geometric interpretation of all the $m$-th elliptic integrable systems associated to a $k'$-symmetric space $N=G/G_0$ (in the sense of C.L.
+Terng \cite{tern}). \\ Let $\g$ be a real Lie algebra and $\tau\colon \g \to \g$ be an automorphism of finite order $k'$.
+This automorphism admits an eigenspace decomposition $\g^\C=\oplus_{j\in\Z_{k'}} \g_j^\C$, where $\g_j^\C$ is the eigenspace of $\tau $ with respect to the eigenvalue $\omega_{k'}^{j}$.
+We denote by $\omega_{k'}$ a $k'$-th primitive root of unity.
+Moreover the automorphism $\tau$ defines a $k'$-symmetric space $N=G/G_0$.
+Furthermore let $L$ be a Riemann surface.\\ The $m$-th elliptic integrable system associated to $(\g, \tau)$ can be written as a zero curvature equation